CORE Logo Subtext

 resources distributed

-You can help communities in North Carolina recover.
+You can help communities in western North Carolina recover.

-To support our ongoing efforts in North Carolina, please donate to CORE today.
-In times of crisis, your monthly donation can make a life-long impact, every single day to communities in-need.
+Your support today can help us reach our year-long goal of bringing 50 more families back home across Buncombe, Transylvania, and Henderson counties.
+In times of crisis, your donation can make a life-long impact, every single day to communities in need.

 “*Note: At the close of the response, recurring contributions for Hurricane Helene will continue to create incredible impact and be reallocated to CORE’s Emergency Response Fund.
 You can cancel at any time.”